telerik/winforms-docs/gridview/cells/tooltips.md

 # ToolTips

-There are two ways to assign tooltips to cells in RadGridView, namely setting the __ToolTipText__ property of a *CellElement* in the __CellFormatting__ event handler, or as in most of the RadControls by using the __ToolTipTextNeeded__ event of RadGridView.
+There are two ways to assign tooltips to cells in __RadGridView__, namely setting the __ToolTipText__ property of a *CellElement* in the __CellFormatting__ event handler, or as in most of the RadControls by using the __ToolTipTextNeeded__ event.

 ## Setting tooltips in the CellFormatting event handler

-The code snippet below demonstrates how you can assign a tooltip to a data cell in RadGridView.
+The code snippet below demonstrates how you can assign a tooltip to a data cell.

 {{source=..\SamplesCS\GridView\Cells\ToolTips1.cs region=CellFormatting}}
 {{source=..\SamplesVB\GridView\Cells\ToolTips1.vb region=CellFormatting}}